 NOTE 1: It is possible to perform secondary authentication procedure in parallel when multiple Remote UEs are connected to the 5G ProSe UE-to-Network Relay almost at the same time.

 NOTE 2: The DN-AAA does not know whether a UE is connected via 5G ProSe UE-to-Network Relay or connected directly to the network.

+Editor's note: Whether this solution can satisfy the security requirement (e.g., EAP message forwarded by UE-to-Network Relay) will be investigated and confirmed by SA WG3 group.

 6.X.3 Impacts on services, entities and interfaces